LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

-.. c:function:: int ERKStepSetFixedStepBounds(void* arkode_mem, realtype lb, realtype ub)
+.. c:function:: int ERKStepSetFixedStepBounds(void* arkode_mem, sunrealtype lb, sunrealtype ub)

    Specifies the step growth interval in which the step size will remain unchanged.